 If you don’t know by now, both Evanna and I love to eat… and high tea is one of the many things we have in common.
 We haven’t had a chance to do that together yet, so we’re definitely looking forward to the day when a hotel or establishment invites us over… and we can write, tweet and instagram about our experience. 🙂 In the meantime, I’ll share with you my latest afternoon tea adventure at my favourite Toronto Hotel – Shanghri-La.

 The lobby lounge is one of my favourite features of the hotel.
 It’s bright and airy, welcoming and modern.
 I love it when live music is playing, and I love taking in the art adorning the walls and of course, its beautiful fireplace.
 The hotel is very zen-like and no detail was spared when designing and creating this space.
-You’ll know what I mean when you make a trip to their washroom!
+If I am correct, there was a well-designed universal washroom that can be used by men, women, and even by a person with a disability.
+You can see what I mean when you make a trip to their washroom!!

 There was no compromise – I went for the couch.
 I needed to just sink myself into its cushiness and just let the time pass me by.
 A very famous poem is printed on the pillow – one that I remember from those Chinese dramas I used to watch!